IIIF/training/advanced_iiif/modules/omeka/README.md

 ![Edit site](img/omeka_site_list_edit.png)

 Now click the Pages link on the left.
-Here we can see the Welcome page but we could also add a new page.
-For this demo we will just edit the Welcome page so click the pencil symbol next to Welcome.
+Here we can see the Welcome page.
+We could add a new page but for this demo we will just edit the Welcome page so click the pencil symbol next to Welcome.

 ![Edit welcome page](img/omeka_site_add_page.png)